- Location: Connecticut

 - Physical examination dated within the last 2 years, reported on by a physician on an Examination to Determine Physical Condition of Driver form or a US DOT Medical Examiner's Physical Examination Form CO730.

 - A completed Application for Commercial Driver's License.
 This cannot be downloaded; they will mail it to you.

 If you successfully complete the exam, you can obtain a CDL Permit.
-But the DMV will charge you another $10 to issue the permit.
 Also, you can take written exams for specific endorsements, including the following: